angeldomp49/cuauitl/README.md

 Methods:

-    findAndThen( query: string, callback: any ) : any;
+    findAndThen( query: string, success: any, fail: any ) : any;

-attempt to find a DOM element using the supplied query, if this element is found then it will call the callback.
+Attempt to find a DOM element using the supplied query, if this element is found then it will call the success.
 Also pass the element as param.

+Optionally you can pass a fail callback in case of the element is not found.

 ## Usage ##